octa-acostamonti/NutriAPI/README.md

 # Data Source

+The nutritional data provided by the NutriAPI is primarily sourced from [fatsecret.com.ar](https://www.fatsecret.com.ar).
+After an intensive search for reliable nutritional information, we found that fatsecret.com.ar offers comprehensive and accurate data for a wide range of food products available in Argentina.

+If you are aware of another reliable data source or have suggestions for improving the data quality and coverage, we welcome your input.
+Our goal is to provide the most accurate and up-to-date nutritional information possible to benefit our users and promote healthier food choices in Argentina.

+Please feel free to [contact us](#support-and-contact) if you have alternative data sources or suggestions to enhance the accuracy and comprehensiveness of our nutritional data.

 # License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.